mit-rss/intro_to_linux/README.md

 2c.
 Use `inxi` to show basic information about your Audio/sound card without extra information
 2d.
 Uninstall `inxi`
 2e.
 Open firefox using the terminal
 2f.
-Update the list of available Ubuntu packages
+Update the list of available Debian packages
 2g.
 Upgrade all existing packages
 ### Question 3: ssh
 Another cool feature that you will be using often in this class is SSH, which enables you to access the terminals of other Linux-powered remote devices or systems as long as you have access credentials.
 This is how you will access the racecars.